 To help you find your life purpose, check out this post for questionnaires and quizzes designed to reveal your “why” in life.

-This book is considered one of the best memoirs of the 21st century.
+Tuesdays With Morrie: An Old Man, a Young Man, and Life's Greatest Lesson is considered one of the best memoirs of the 21st century.
 It tells the story of a young man who visits his former professor and mentor during the professor’s final days.

 Those visits were an opportunity for the professor, Morrie Schwartz, to share lessons about life and living it well.
 The book contains these lessons and flashbacks to Morrie’s lectures when he was still a professor.